🇫🇷

 Where It Gets Harder

-France has transformed in the cities — but the traditional kitchen still runs on butter, stock, and cream, and asking clearly is essential outside the dedicated vegan restaurant circuit.
+France has changed fast in the cities, but the traditional kitchen still runs on butter, stock, and cream.
+Outside the major city vegan circuits: assume supermarket first, restaurant second.

 Classic Cuisine